Montana/django-typescript-react-base/README.md

-# Django + Typescript + React base
+# Django + Typescript + React

-This base project includes my usual concoction for web apps:
+This base project includes my usual concoction for web apps, but upgraded a bit for some projects I have coming up in August.

 * Python 3
 * Django 2.0